entreri56/AIAimBot/README.md

 ## ❓ FAQ

+**Q: Do I need OBS?**
+A: **No.** The `opencv` mode reads the capture card directly via DirectShow — no OBS needed.
+OBS is only required for the `ndi` mode, or if you want to use Virtual Camera for overlays/filters.

 **Q: Can I run this on a single PC without a capture card?**
 A: The `mss` mode supports single-PC setups, but this is **highly detectable** by anti-cheat.
 A capture card + 2nd PC is the intended setup.